grafana/tutorials/content/tutorials/create-users-and-teams.md

 | Application | Marketing   | View        |
 |             | Engineering | Edit        |

-Repeat the following steps for each folder and team.
+Repeat the following steps for each folder.

 #### Add a folder for each team: